isc-projects/bind9/bin/rndc/rndc.rst

    ``rndc dnssec -rollover`` allows you to schedule key rollover for a specific key (overriding the original key lifetime).

-   ``rndc dnssec -checkds`` will let :iscman:`named` know that the DS for the given key has been seen published into or withdrawn from the parent.
+   ``rndc dnssec -checkds`` informs :iscman:`named` that the DS for a specified zone's key-signing key has been confirmed to be published in, or withdrawn from, the parent zone.
 This is required in order to complete a KSK rollover.
-If the ``-key id`` argument is specified, look for the key with the given identifier, otherwise if there is only one key acting as a KSK in the zone, assume the DS of that key (if there are multiple keys with the same tag, use ``-alg algorithm`` to select the correct algorithm).
-The time that the DS has been published or withdrawn is set to now, unless otherwise specified with the argument ``-when time``.
+The ``-key id`` and ``-alg algorithm`` arguments can be used to specify a particular KSK, if necessary; if there is only one key acting as a KSK for the zone, these arguments can be omitted.
+   The time of publication or withdrawal for the DS is set to the current time by default, but can be overridden to a specific time with the argument ``-when time``, where ``time`` is expressed in YYYYMMDDHHMMSS notation.

 .. option:: dnstap (-reopen | -roll [number])